cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### message block

-What's unusual in ruby is that besides the list of arguments, Ruby methods also accepts a code block that they can `yield` whatever times they need.
+What's unusual in Ruby compared to other languages is that besides the list of arguments, methods also accepts a code block that they can `yield` whatever times they need.
 For example, in the expression `[1, 2, 3].each() { |item| p item}` we are invoking the method `each` with no arguments and passing a message block right after the call expression. `Array.each` will execute this block passing each of the array's items as argument.

 Let's implement JavaScript `Array.prototype.some` which executes given block on each item until the block returns truthy: